ManuelaB/Monads/basics.md

 In general you can say: **Foo[Bar[X]] becomes BarT[Foo, X]**

 To use the OptionT you have to import the cats library.
 The value ```f``` need to have the return type OptionT and in the for-comprehension OptionT it will extract the user and the address.
-With ```.value``` you can get the
+With ```.value``` you can get the result.

 ```scala
 import cats.data.OptionT